-Sheer curtains are often overlooked as a window treatment solution but they’re really rather versatile.
+Sheer curtains are often overlooked as a window furnishing but they’re really rather versatile.
 Light and airy, they’re highly functional with the ability to filter and diffuse light during the day while retaining privacy.
 But because they can be made from several different kinds of fabric, available in variety of colours and pattern options, you can also achieve very different looks with sheer curtains.

 What are they made of?

 Sheer curtains have come a long way since ‘nets’ were a thing.
 You can get them plain or patterned and made from a variety of materials.
 Because sheers are constantly exposed to a lot of light we recommend you make your choice based on fade resistance as well as appearance.

 - Cotton, including gauzy fabrics and linens, creates fine textures that offer a romantic, sophisticated look.